oasis-dan/oasis-lookbook-test/README.md

 This repository contains all the designs and assets you will require; such as fonts and images.

-Within the two hour time slot you must either commit your changes as a new branch to this repository, or zip your files and email it to danbas@oasis-stores.co.uk.
+Once you have completed the test please zip your files and email this to danbas@oasis-stores.co.uk.

 Good luck!